 Anti-depressant medication warns that its use ‘may cause suicide.’
-How did this become an acceptable form of treatment?
+How is acceptable?

 In the annals of medical misery, not many conditions beat depression’s ability to rob humanity of its joy.
 Yes, there are diseases of the mind and of the body that inflict searing pain and lasting damage.
 But clinical depression beats almost all of them by sheer numbers alone, making it a modern-day menace.
 And as if that’s not enough, accepted medical treatment may cause suicide.

 A team of Swedish scientists recently conducted a study to examine the issue.
 They studied young women who had died of suicide from 1999 to 2013.
 As the years wore on, more and more Swedish women ages 15-24 took their own lives, and — just as shockingly — the number of them who had anti-depressants in their system rose at an even higher rate.
 In the period between 1999-2003 toxicological analyses found antidepressant use in 23 percent young women’s suicides.
 That rate rose to 39 percent for 2009-2013.

 And the Swedish aren’t alone in this.
 Their numbers are reflective of a growing global increase in depression and depression-related suicide.

 “Basically, depression is the worst disease you can get.
 It is devastating,” said Stanford University professor Robert Sapolsky in a recent talk.
 “Current estimates are that 15 percent of us in this room will have a major depression at some point in our lives.
 That is not good.
 What is also clear is that it is worldwide.
 Currently, the World Health Organization says depression is the number four cause of disability on this planet and by the year 2025, it’s going to be number two.”

 But if depression is such a common problem, and the Big Pharma treatment might lead to death, why isn’t more being done to combat this issue?
 Could cannabis help?